Home of the Two-Time USA Hockey National Champions

 would open pool play with a huge 10-3 win over the Canton-Akron, a 5-4 barn-burner against San Diego Central Cathedral

-three goal lead and eventually get beat in overtime.
+three goal lead in the third and eventually get beat in overtime.

 Quarter-Finals Game 4